checkers-dev/checkers/docs/checks/check_something_else.md

 ## Fixing

-Add a description to the model's config block, or update the model's yaml entry.
+Add a description to the model's config block.

-Example config block:

 ```sql
 {{